arkime/arkimeweb/_wiki/cont3xt.md

 ### Using standalone

 It is possible to setup cont3xt in a standalone deployment without elasticsearch.
-You will need to use the addUser script with the cont3xt.ini configurat file to add users.
+You will need to use the addUser script with the cont3xt.ini configuration file to add users.

 <pre>
 [cont3xt]